 Button Function

 Control Dial

 + Rotate to switch between fields on a screen and change values within those fields.
 Press to enter a desired field and to save the value.

 Left, Right, and Back buttons

 To navigate screen and menu selections.

-"A" button
+A "A" button functionality is defined on the screen when operable.

-То

-"B" button
+В "B" button functionality is defined on the screen when operable.

-То

 Command button

 To execute the on-screen command closest to that particular command button.

 All Stop

 To stop all current irrigation activity.

-Manual
+nm Manual

 To manually operate the controller.

 Dashboard

 To return the controller to the "Dashboard" screen.

 Review

-To review irrigation program settings.
+To review a variety of predefined topics.